 One-Way Operations

 There are differing interpretations of how HTTP is to be used when performing one-way operations.
-The specification clarifies the expectations for the SOAP/HTTP binding.
+The SOAP 1.1 Request Optional Response HTTP Binding [SOAP1.1-ror] specification clarifies the expectations for the SOAP/HTTP binding.

 R2714 For one-way operations, an HTTP Response MESSAGE MAY contain an envelope.
 HTTP-TRANSPORT NOT_TESTED